zhangzhics/CITS5503_Sem2/Labs/Lab9AWSRekognition.md

 3. Add an image with people showing their faces (named as faces.jpg).

-4. Add an image with texts (named as text.jpg).
+4. Add an image with text (named as text.jpg).

 ### Test AWS rekognition

-Update the python script above by using boto3 and AWS rekognition to test label recognition, image moderation, facial analysis and text extraction from images.
+Update the Python script above by using boto3 and AWS Rekognition to test label recognition, image moderation, facial analysis and text extraction from images.

 **NOTE**: The relevant APIs are available [here](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rekognition.html).